layeredy/.github/profile/README.md

 For more details about what we do and the values that guide us, visit [our website](https://layeredy.com/).
 You'll find info on our services, the tech we use, and the partners we work with.
 We believe in being transparent and giving our users clear and easy-to-find information.

-> [!NOTE]
-> This account is your go-to place for all of our open-source projects.
-If you're interested in contributing or have questions about any of our projects, feel free to reach out.

 > [!TIP]
 > Stay updated with our latest developments by visiting our website.
 You'll also find comprehensive guides, documentation, and news about upcoming releases.

+> [!IMPORTANT]
+> This account is your go-to place for all of our open-source projects.
+If you're interested in contributing or have questions about any of our projects, feel free to reach out.

+> [!NOTE]
+> Check out our [newsletter](https://news.layeredy.com) for updates to all of our projects.

 ## Security and Reporting